 Taking Flight: From War Orphan to Star Ballerina by Michaela DePrince and Elaine DePrince

 An orphan who was thought never to be adopted due to her skin condition, Michaela was adopted from an orphanage in West Africa.
 Even at the orphanage she wanted to be a ballerina — and her determination and hard work (growth mindset!) paid off.
+Her hard work paid off.
 Now she’s the youngest principal dancer with the Dance Theatre of Harlem.

 A Long Walk to Water by Linda Sue Park

 This is the amazing & powerful biography of a boy with courage and hope who walked across Africa to find a better life.
 We also learn the story of an African village for whom water is a two hour walk, and how the boy, now a man, builds a well for the village.

 The Boy Who Harnessed the Wind by William Kamkwamba and Bryan Mealer

 A drought affects William’s Malawi village, ruining crops and leaving everyone hungry.
 So William decides to figure out a solution.
 And he does!
 He learns about wind power and builds a windmill that powers a water pump for the farm land.
 A must-read growth mindset biography.